 MONROE, La. – The Latest on the Louisiana trial of a man indicted for the Mississippi burning death of Jessica Chambers (all times local):

-Tellis faces trial in Monroe for using a debit card belonging to Meing-Chen Hsiao.
-The former Taiwanese exchange student was stabbed to death in August, but Tellis isn't charged in the death.
+Tellis faces trial in Monroe for using a debit card belonging to Meing-Chen Hsiao and for marijuana possession.
+The Taiwanese woman was found stabbed to death in August, but Tellis isn't charged in the death.

 Tellis also faces capital murder charges in the burning death of north Mississippi teenager Jessica Chambers.

 The trial is recessed until Thursday morning, when Johnson says opening statements will begin.